When this farming and ranching community, San

 home to actress Helen Hayes, author Paul

-the Rio Ruidoso and built an adobe hacienda by
+along the Rio Ruidoso and built an adobe

-the river.
-An avid polo player, Hurd built his
+hacienda by the river.
+An avid polo player,

-own polo field and a stable for his ponies.
+Hurd built his own polo field and a stable for his

-Today, adjacent to the polo field, is found the
+ponies.
+Today, adjacent to the polo field, is

 Glencoe New Mexico